 You are here » Home

-The Tax Court now offers the option of paying for court fees, with the exception of Petition Fees, Admission to Practice Application Fees and Notice of Appeal Fees, by credit card or ACH debit card through
+", is now available for viewing online.
+The video can be accessed by clicking the gavel graphic located to the right or by clicking the video button located on each of the An Introduction to the United States Tax Court pages.
+Taxpayer Information The Tax Court now offers the option of paying for court fees, with the exception of Petition Fees, Admission to Practice Application Fees and Notice of Appeal Fees, by credit card or ACH debit card through

 Pursuant to Internal Revenue Code Section 7463(b), Summary opinions may not be treated as precedent for any other case.